karansikka1/Foodx/README.md

 ## Rules

 * Participants should use only the provided training and validation images for training models.
 Validation data should only be used for validation.
 * We do not allow augmentation with any prior datasets or additional data during training.
-Pretrained models (such as, trained on ImageNet) are allowed but should be properly acknowledged and cited.
+Pretraining with additional data (such as ImageNet) is allowed as long as participants do not actively collect additional data for the target categories in iFood 2018 challenge.
+Use of any external data should be properly acknowledged and cited.
+The general rule is that we want participants to use only the provided training and validation images to train a model to classify the test images.
 * Collecting additional annotations for the train images is not allowed.
 * Hand labeling of test data is not allowed and will lead to disqualification.

+ Pretrained models may be used to construct the algorithms (e.g. ImageNet pretrained models) as long as participants do not actively collect additional data for the target species in the 2018 FGVCx Fungi Classification competition.

 ## Terms of Use
 By downloading this dataset you agree to the following terms: